 However, the ASA ultimately decided that the basis of the claims wasn’t made clear in the ads.
 The ASA also said that the evidence Ryanair provided wasn’t sufficient to substantiate claims of being the lowest carbon-emitting airline.

 Example: Chevron’s “People Do” Campaign During Ongoing Environmental Lawsuits

-Chevron’s “People Do” advertising campaign used ads like this one to highlight how they are restoring nature after exploiting it for oil.
-However, this claim is misleading since doing so was already required by the law.
+Chevron’s “People Do” advertising campaign used ads like this to highlight how they restore nature after exploiting it for oil.
+However, this claim is misleading since the law already required doing so.

 Around the same time, Chevron was in the middle of environmentally related legal battles.
 For example, they paid $1.5 million in penalties for illegally dumping pollutants in Santa Monica Bay.

 Example: ENSO Water Bottle Companies’ “Biodegradable Plastic” Claims